Dissociative Identity Disorder (Multiple Personality Disorder)

 What are the symptoms of DID?

-- Changing levels of functioning, from highly effective to nearly disabled
+- Changing levels of functioning, from highly effective to disturbed/disabled

 - Severe headaches or pain in other parts of the body

-- Depersonalization (episodes of feeling disconnected or detached from one’s body and thoughts)
+- Depersonalization (feeling disconnected from one’s own thoughts, feelings, and body)

-- Derealization (perceiving the external environment as unreal)
+- Derealization (feeling that the surrounding environment is foreign, odd, or unreal)

 - Substance abuse